In Your Community » King » Construction Projects »

 As growth continues in the area, there is a potential for a third phase in PSE's long-term plan.
 The third phase would run approximately 1.9 miles along the Tolt utility corridor between 155th Ave NE and 132nd Ave NE (see the project map and Phase 3 aerial map for reference).
 We don't have a timeline for this phase of work, but will be monitoring population growth, future planned residential and commercial development and natural gas usage in the area over the next several decades to help us determine when the third phase would be necessary for our customers.
 Current high-level planning estimates suggest this work would occur around 2033.

 It's our goal to minimize construction impacts in the Tolt corridor, and for the people who utilize it, as much as possible.
 We plan to use installation techniques that will allow us to minimize disruption of nearby wetlands and critical areas, as well as to the corridor itself.
 Additionally, because the Tolt corridor is popular with local walkers, runners, cyclists and equestrians, we're aiming to keep the majority of the corridor open during construction so it can still be used for recreational purposes.
-After construction is complete we'll restore the construction zone back to its original condition.
+Additionally, our team is devising a construction outreach plan aimed at keeping the community informed of work-related closures, detours and work schedules.
+After construction is complete we'll restore the corridor back to its original condition.

 At PSE, we know our customers, employees and the communities we serve expect to live and work around a safe and reliable natural gas system.
 Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 770,000 PSE customers.
 When improving and operating our system, we follow or exceed strict federal and state safety requirements related to pipeline safety.
 Click here for more information on natural gas safety.